 The 40th International FIS Ski Congress was held in Christchurch, NZ in 1996 and involved more than 1000 people, including 149 FIS delegates.

 New Zealand ski racers have competed at most Winter Olympic Games since 1952, missing only the 1956 and 1964 Games.
 Annelise Coberger made history in 1992 winning New Zealand's first Winter Olympic medal with a silver in Slalom at the Albertville Games in France.
+In the 1996/97 season Claudia Riegler was second overall in the Women’s World Cup Slalom, her results included three World Cup wins.

-Alice Robinson claimed New Zealand’s first Alpine Ski Racing World Cup medal in 17 years, finishing with a silver medal in Giant Slalom at the FIS Alpine World Cup Finals in Andorra in March 2019.
 During the 2020 northern hemisphere season she went on to win two World Cup gold medals in Giant Slalom.

 Alice earned her start at the World Cup Finals as the current Junior World Champion in Giant Slalom.
 She had been turning heads during the 2018/19 northern hemisphere season with a string of impressive results including a Europa Cup win and two Europa Cup silver medals, seventeenth place – including the fastest second run time – at the World Championships in Sweden in February, and a 16th-place finish at the World Cup in Spindleruv Mlyn, CZE on 8 March 2019.